zulubit/MintySway/README.md

 ### Next Steps

+1. Read the comments in ~/.config/sway/config for dependency installation and setup guidance.
-1. Edit the new config (at `~/.config/sway/config`) to set your device names and preferences as explained in the comments.
+2. Adjust the config for your device names and preferences as needed.
-2. Log in to a Sway session.
+3. Log in to a Sway session to start using MintySway.